lugia19/Claude-WebExtension-Launcher/README.md

 ### First Launch Network Service Crash (macOS only)
 On first launch, you'll see a crash dialog about the network service.
 This is (likely) because the modified app needs Keychain permission to be granted, given that it uses an ad-hoc signature.
 Just ignore it.

+### Not working on MacOS/AppTranslocator issues
+This is a problem with a MacOS security feature called AppTranslocator.
+You can fix it by moving the application outside of /Downloads, and running it from there.

 ## Installation

 ### Supported Platforms